top of page

 Harvey Yoder

-Harvey Yoder is chair of the Valley Justice Coalition and has been a part of VJC from its beginning.
-He is a licensed counselor and a pastor of a house church congregation who advocates for criminal justice and prison reform on his Harvspot blog and through other media.
+Harvey Yoder has been a part of VCJ since its beginning.
+He is a retired pastor and counselor and advocates for criminal justice and prison reform on his Harvspot blog and through other media.

 Reta Finger